 Resit: The date for the resit of the exam, and for the redo’s of the paper, will be announced during the course.

 Exam review: How and when an exam review will take place will be disclosed together with the publication of the exam results (in BB) at the latest.

 Blackboard module will be active.

-Students who have been granted admission must enroll for this course on Blackboard.
+Students granted admission must enrol for this course on Blackboard.